Smallville season 2: Physical effects

 Apart from digital, the physical effects performed in Smallville are key, especially when dealing with the villains that Clark must fight in each episode.
-In "Nocturne", a teenage boy named Byron is transformed into a monster with superhuman strength.
+In "Nocturne", Byron is transformed into a monster with superhuman strength.
 To demonstrate Byron's strength, the stunt team did a fifty-five foot "chuck", where Bryon throws Clark across the front lawn.
 To accomplish the task they connected a wire to the stunt man's back, so when Bryon hits "Clark" they can use a crane and hydraulic system, positioned one hundred feet in the air, to pull the stunt man.
 Twenty-five feet into the pull the wire is released and the stunt man flies the rest of the distance to the landing pad.
-In "Visage", the bone-morphing Tina Greer returns disguised as Whitney Fordman.
-When she learns that Lana wants Clark she decides to become Clark.
+In "Visage", the bone-morphing Tina returns disguised as Whitney.
+When she learns that Lana wants Clark, she decides to become Clark.
 The real Clark confronts Tina, which results in a physical fight between the two Clarks.
 The fight sequence between the two Clarks originally had more choreographed shots, but had to be cut down to five actions, as the fight sequence was pushing twenty minutes.
 For the scene, Welling performed all of his stunts alongside his usual stunt double, Christopher Sayour, who doubled as the "second Clark" in the sequence.
 For the actual stunt of leaping from the Daily Planet to the LuthorCorp building, the production team hooked Welling to a "parallelogram" on the studio greenscreen stage, and then filmed him running across a platform and leaping into the air.
 The parallelogram rig floated him in midair as he went over the building sill and began his downward trajectory.
 Although Welling did the initial stunt, his stunt double took over the chore of sliding through the glass as it explodes on contact.
 Welling is not the only actor to perform his own stunts.
-Kristin Kreuk performed her own stunts for the bridge scene in "Dichotic", where she had to hang 500 ft above the river.
+Kreuk performed her own stunts for the bridge scene in "Dichotic", where she had to hang 500 ft above the river.
 Her willingness to perform her own stunts saved the team money on greenscreen effects, or stunt doubles that would have been used in her place.
 Though the cost of using a greenscreen was saved, Entity FX still had to digitally remove all the wire harnesses from the scene, which is an effect that goes unnoticed in the final product of the majority of episodes.